ScooloV/bbpedia/docs/death_zone/new_inducements.md

 both the Juggernaut and Horns skills.

 0-1 HALFLING H0T P0T
-80,000 G0LD PIECES (60,000 G0LD PIECES F0R TEAMS WITH THE 'HALFLING
-THIMBLE CUP' SPECIAL RULE), AVAILABLE T0 ANY TEAM WITH EITHER THE 'HALFLING THIMBLE CUP' 0R '0LD W0RLD CLASSIC' SPECIAL RULES *Once a desperate measure, the Halflinng Hot Pot is* *something of a mainstay among Moot militias.
+80,000 GOLD PIECES (60,000 GOLD PIECES F0R TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM WITH EITHER THE 'HALFLING THIMBLE CUP' 0R '0LD W0RLD CLASSIC' SPECIAL RULES *Once a desperate measure, the Halflinng Hot Pot is* *something of a mainstay among Moot militias.
 The Hot* *Pot is exactly that, a cauldron